BoF meeting title

 Interest and endorsement also received from exisitng RDA IGs and WGs.

-Group chair serving as contact person: Yuri Demchenko
+Group chairs serving as contact person: Yuri Demchenko, Jane Greenberg

 Type of meeting: Informative meeting

 Remote Access Instructions: